pavelsuma/ames/README.md

-# ames
+# AMES: Asymmetric and Memory-Efficient Similarity

-AMES: Asymmetric and Memory-Efficient Similarity
+Code will be released soon...